bahrus/p-et-alia/README.md

 [![Watch the video](https://img.youtube.com/vi/owvMGw2AQ7U/maxresdefault.jpg)](https://www.youtube.com/watch?v=owvMGw2AQ7U)

 It is a "peer-to-peer binding framework."
-This may be more appealing for some [people](https://www.youtube.com/watch?v=RplnSVTzvnU) / use cases, less appealing to others.

 ###  All Hail, Keeper of All Our Stories!